 Part 1: What are DK and Df

-DK represents a dielectric' capacity to store electrical energy and hinder signal transmission.
+DK represents a dielectric's capacity to store electrical energy and hinder signal transmission.
 High-frequency/high-speed PCBs function as antennas to generate and receive high-frequency/high-speed signals and signal delay on the circuit board is not expected.
 So a high-frequency PCB should use material of low DK.

 Df is the abbreviation of dielectric loss factor, and it can be represented by tanδ.
-Dd' definition can be: in an alternating electric field, due to the hysteresis effect of the dielectric conductivity and polarization, a phase difference occurs between the current phasor and voltage phasor flowing in the dielectric, and a phase angle is formed.
+Df's definition can be: in an alternating electric field, due to the hysteresis effect of the dielectric conductivity and polarization, a phase difference occurs between the current phasor and voltage phasor flowing in the dielectric, and a phase angle is formed.
 And Df is the tangent value of this phase angle.
 From Df's definition, you can see that when a dielectric has high Dk, its hysteresis effect of conductivity and polarization is conspicuous, and as a result, signal loss is much.
-We use high-frequency materials to transmit the high-frequency radiation with the smallest possible attenuation, so definitely, we do not wish for much signal loss occurs.
+We use high-frequency materials to transmit high-frequency radiation with the smallest possible attenuation, so we definitely do not wish for much signal loss to occur.
 Besides, signal loss leads to energy loss and generates heat in the circuit board.
 That's why high-frequency/high-speed PCB materials should have low Df.